 What Google’s Hummingbird Algorithm Means for Small Business

-On the eve of their 15th birthday, Google turned the tables and gave the Internet a shiny new present: Hummingbird, the search giant's largest search algorithm update since 2001.
+On the eve of their 15th birthday, Google turned the tables and gave the a shiny new present: Hummingbird, the search giant's largest search algorithm update since 2001.
 The search engine's recent overhaul — which affects 90 percent of searches — aims to filter “fluff” content that are created solely for nabbing search engine optimization and instead deliver better, higher quality search results.

 How the Google Hummingbird update works